ocelot-inc/ocelotgui/README.md

 <H3 id="prerequisites">Prerequisites</H3><HR>

-<P>The installation instructions in this file are for Linux.
+<P>The installation instructions in this section are for Linux.
-If you prefer to run on Windows, read the installation instructions in the file <A href="https://github.com/ocelot-inc/ocelotgui/blob/master/windows.txt">windows.txt</A>
+If you prefer to run on Windows, read the installation instructions in <A href="#Appendix-4">Appendix 4 windows</A>
-and come back to this file to read the User Manual section.
+and come back to read the User Manual section.

 The basic prerequisites for installation are Linux, and the Qt library.
 The libmysqlclient library will also be necessary, at runtime.</P>